When can the exchange of contracts take place for domestic conveyancing in Boroughbridge and am I required to be at the solicitors branch?

-I have been told that property searches are the main reason for delay in Boroughbridge house deals.
+Various internet forums that I have visited warn that are the main reason for delay in Boroughbridge house deals.
 Is this right?

-The Council of Property Search Organisations (CoPSO) released conclusions of research by MoveWithUs that conveyancing searches do not feature amongst the most frequent causes of hindrances during the legal transfer of property.
-Searches are not likely to feature in any delay in conveyancing in Boroughbridge.
+The Council of Property Search Organisations (CoPSO) published determinations of research by MoveWithUs that conveyancing searches do not feature within the most frequent causes of delays in the conveyancing process.
+Local searches are unlikely to be the root cause of delay in conveyancing in Boroughbridge.